Hanoon02/Joke-Recommender-System-using-CBF/README.md

 # Joke Recommender System using Content Based Filtering

-A joke recommender system build using classical ML concepts for Machine Learning (CSE343)
+A joke recommendation system build using classical ML concepts for Machine Learning (CSE343)

 ## About